** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 UPPER(FieldIdentifier)

-- returns a text all in lower case;
+Returns a text all in lower case.

 UPPER(‘total amount’)

-- the result is ‘TOTAL AMOUNT’;
+The result is ‘TOTAL AMOUNT’.

-FORMAT_STRING() - Gives a formatted string made from a string with placeholders and values passed to fit in the placeholders.
-The number of placeholders in a string must be equal to the number of values to be placed in the string
+FORMAT_STRING() - This function gives a formatted string made from a string with placeholders and values passed to fit in the placeholders.

 STRING_FORMAT(Instruction, Ingredient, Phase)

-- This calculation is placed on an alphanumeric field with identifier Procedure.
+This calculation is placed on an alphanumeric field with an identifier, Procedure.
 Instruction, Ingredient, and Phase are alphanumeric fields.
-User must enter a value for field Instruction in the following format: ‘Mix {1} than add {2}’.
+User must enter a value for the field Instruction in the following format: ‘Mix {1} than add {2}’.
 Number 1 in the curly brackets is where the value of field Ingredient will be placed in the text.
 Number 2 in the curly brackets is where the value of field Phase will be placed in the text.
 There should be a single number in the curly brackets without any other characters.

 RANDOMIZE(length, isNumber)

-S_CORREL() - calculates the Spearman correlation coefficient.
+S_CORREL() - This function calculates the Spearman correlation coefficient.

 DATE_ADD(DateTimeFieldIdentifier, 3, 'MONTH')

-- returns a date & time 3 months from the date provided in the field DateTimeFieldIdentifier;
+Returns a date & time 3 months from the date provided in the field DateTimeFieldIdentifier.

 DATE_GET(DateFieldIdentifier, 'YEAR')

-- returns a year for the date provided in the field DateFieldIdentifier;
+Returns a year for the date provided in the field DateFieldIdentifier.

 DATE_GET(CreatedOn, 'MONTH')

-- if the value of the field Created On is 25th September 2021, the result will be 9.
+If the value of the field CreatedOn is 25th September 2021, the result will be 9.

 DATE_GET(CreatedOn, 'MONTHDAY')

-- if the value of the field Created On is 25th September 2021, the result will be 25;
+If the value of the field CreatedOn is 25th September 2021, the result will be 25.

 DATE_GET(CreatedOn, 'DAY')